zyphlar/influxdb.org/source/docs/v0.9/concepts/key_concepts.md

 InfluxDB uses particular terms to describe the various components of time-series data, and the techniques used to categorize that data.

 A **series** is defined as a combination of a _measurement_ and set of _tag_ key-values.
-Combined with _fields_ (columns) and _values_, these make up series _data_.
+Combined with _fields_ (columns) and the fields' _values_, these make up series _data_.

 **Measurement** is the name give to quantity being recorded by a time-series.
 For example `cpu_load`.

-InfluxDB also allows you to associate **tags**.
+InfluxDB also allows you to associate **tags** with measurements.
 Tags are arbitrary key-value pairs associated with a single time-series data point.
 Series data is indexed by tags, allowing efficient and fast look-up of series that match a given set of tags.
 Finally a **field** is the part of a time-series data point that is not indexed by the system.